China unveils world's longest sea-crossing bridge

 Spanning 34 miles (55 kilometers), this is the longest sea-crossing bridge ever built.
 Guo Xinglin, assistant director and senior engineer at the Hong Kong-Zhuhai-Macao Bridge Authority, meets us half way along.
 As we are buffeted by a strong wind, the tough conditions his construction crew experienced, as they perched on precarious platforms, working miles from land and high over the water, are evident.

-Xinglin is visibly proud of his country's monumental achievement.
+Guo is visibly proud of his country's monumental achievement.

 Due to open to the public this summer, this long snake of bitumen will connect a relatively small city on the Chinese mainland with the two Special Administrative Regions of Hong Kong and Macau.